Welcome to the History of Medicine Library.

 The library holds approximately 40,000 items covering all aspects of medical history, with a comprehensive focus on Australian material.
 The collection covers monographs, journals, artworks, manuscripts, photographs, correspondence and antique medical instruments.
 Much of the material is rare and unique.

 We can provide historical information, from readings that serve as a background to lectures, to published papers or books.
 Our staff will search electronic and printed sources for you, or refer you to resources that you can access.
-The librarian is a is especially willing and able to guide historical research.
+The librarian is especially willing and able to guide historical research.

 Fellows, Trainees, college staff and members of the public may borrow from some of the collection.
-Members of the public should enquire through inter library loans at their own library.
+Members of the public should enquire through the inter library loans service at their own library.
 Rare and valuable material published before 1900 is generally not for loan but can be viewed our Reading Room.
 Photocopy facilities are nearby.

 The library's services are free to bona fide researchers.